 The value in use is calculated by estimating the amount of future cash flows based primarily on the business plan and growth rate approved by the management and then discounting the estimated amount of cash flows to the present value.
 The business plan basically spans a maximum period of five years and is prepared to reflect the management's evaluation of future industry trends and past data and is aligned with external and internal information.
-The growth rate is determined with reference to the long-term expected growth rates of the markets to which the cash-generating units belong and are 16.1% during the fiscal year ended December 31, 2021).
-The discount rate is calculated based on the weighted average cost of capital before tax for each cash-generating unit and was 39.8% during the fiscal year ended December 31, 2021 (14.4% during the fiscal year ended December 31, 2021).
+The growth rate used to estimate the amount of future cash flows expected to be generated beyond the business plan period is determined with reference to the estimated inflation rate of the country to which the cash-generating units belong and other relevant factors and is 40.2% during the fiscal year ended December 31, 2023 (16.1% during the fiscal year ended December 31, 2022).
+The discount rate is calculated based on the weighted-average cost of capital before tax for each cash-generating unit and was 67.7% during the fiscal year ended December 31, 2023 (39.8% during the fiscal year ended December 31, 2022).

 In the fiscal year ended December 31, 2022, the discount rate used in the impairment test rose to 39.8%, reflecting the rise in country risk due to the uncertainty over the outlook of the Turkish economy, and a portion of the goodwill is currently expected to become unrecoverable.
-Accordingly, the carrying amount has been reduced to its recoverable amount, and impairment losses on the goodwill of ¥1,472 million have been reported under "Other expenses."
+Accordingly, the carrying amount has been reduced to its recoverable amount, and impairment losses on the goodwill of \(\frac{\pma}{1}\),472 million have been reported under "Other expenses."